arnosolo/blog/docs/31-ios-local-notification.md

 ---
-title: 实现 iOS 本地通知功能
+title: Implement iOS local notification
-lang: zh-CN
+lang: en-US
-description: 本文介绍了如何实现 iOS 的本地通知功能. 包括本地通知有哪些类型, 实现的流程, 以及实现的代码
+description: This article introduces how to implement local notification in iOS.
+It includes the types of local notifications and the code for implementation.
 author: HUANG SHAN
 ---